Senate moves toward supporting U.S. helicopters for Iraq

-WASHINGTON (Reuters) - The U.S. Senate is looking more favorably at a request to provide attack helicopters to Iraq, but a top senator has not yet given the Obama administration a green light to go ahead with military assistance that Iraq wants to help it rebuff an al Qaeda bid to seize a western province.
+WASHINGTON, Jan 9 (Reuters) - The U.S. Senate is looking more favorably at a request to provide attack helicopters to Iraq, but a top senator has not yet given the Obama administration a green light to go ahead with military assistance that Iraq wants to help it rebuff a brazen al Qaeda bid to seize a western province.

-Robert Menendez, a Democrat who chairs the Senate Foreign Relations Committee, has held back on supporting the lease and sale of several dozen Apache helicopters to the government of Prime Minister Nuri al-Maliki without certain assurances.
+Robert Menendez, an influential Democrat who chairs the Senate Foreign Relations Committee, has held back on supporting the lease and sale of several dozen Apache helicopters to the government of Prime Minister Nuri al-Maliki without certain assurances.

-Menendez’ concerns have centered around whether Washington could ensure that Maliki, a Shi‘ite increasingly at odds with minority Sunnis in Iraq, would not use the helicopters to target political opponents.
-He is also concerned over whether the administration was keeping Congress sufficiently informed about efforts to ensure Iran did not send military aid to Syria across Iraqi airspace.
+Menendez’ concerns have centered around whether the United States could ensure that Maliki, a Shi‘ite increasingly at odds with minority Sunnis in Iraq, would not use the helicopters to target political opponents, and whether he would ensure that Iran did not send military assistance to Syrian President Bashar al-Assad across Iraqi airspace.

 U.S. House of Representatives Speaker John Boehner called for the Obama administration to do more to help Iraq battle insurgency but stopped short of calling for U.S. troops to return to Iraq.